mbuffa/mbuffa.github.io/content/tips/20220115-elixir-getting-started.md

 You can of course leverage this in a lot of situations, but it basically allows you to split your logic into separate definitions, that usually gets less clutter over time.
 It also makes writing recursive functions a lot clearer.

+Also, a typo usually means a crash in the Ruby version.
+A typo in the Elixir variant just won't match (and in many cases, won't even compile at all) and the fallback will be used instead.

 * Elixir also has the pipe operator, which allows you to redirect the result of a statement toward the next one.
 So instead of writing:
 ```elixir
 number = 1